weicheng113/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Exploration

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data is distributed, with x-axis being sign label numbers and y-axis being counts.
-I also plot 43 image samples from different classes with its classId as title on top.
+I also plotted 43 image samples from different classes with its classId as title on top.

 ![Exploration Chart](exploration_chart.png)